Reviewing West Fraser Timber (NYSE:WFG) & UFP Industries (NASDAQ:UFPI)

-UFP Industries (NASDAQ:UFPI – Get Rating) and West Fraser Timber (NYSE:WFG – Get Rating) are both mid-cap construction companies, but which is the superior stock?
-We will contrast the two companies based on the strength of their institutional ownership, profitability, analyst recommendations, risk, dividends, earnings and valuation.
+West Fraser Timber (NYSE:WFG – Get Rating) and UFP Industries (NASDAQ:UFPI – Get Rating) are both mid-cap basic materials companies, but which is the better investment?
+We will contrast the two businesses based on the strength of their risk, profitability, valuation, dividends, earnings, institutional ownership and analyst recommendations.

 Dividends

+West Fraser Timber pays an annual dividend of $0.80 per share and has a dividend yield of 0.9%.
 UFP Industries pays an annual dividend of $0.80 per share and has a dividend yield of 1.0%.
-West Fraser Timber pays an annual dividend of $0.80 per share and has a dividend yield of 0.9%.
+West Fraser Timber pays out 3.0% of its earnings in the form of a dividend.
 UFP Industries pays out 9.3% of its earnings in the form of a dividend.
-West Fraser Timber pays out 3.0% of its earnings in the form of a dividend.
 Both companies have healthy payout ratios and should be able to cover their dividend payments with earnings for the next several years.
-UFP Industries has raised its dividend for 1 consecutive years.
+UFP Industries has increased its dividend for 1 consecutive years.
 UFP Industries is clearly the better dividend stock, given its higher yield and longer track record of dividend growth.

-This table compares UFP Industries and West Fraser Timber’s revenue, earnings per share and valuation.
+This table compares West Fraser Timber and UFP Industries’ gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue